 Truth and Reconciliation Commission of Canada

 In 2008, the Truth and Reconciliation Commission of Canada was established to learn the truth about what happened in residential schools, listen to testimonies from Survivors, and educate Canadians on this dark history.
 In response to findings, the Commission released 94 Calls to Action urging all levels of governments and institutions to repair the intergenerational damage caused by residential schools.
-Learn more about the work of the Commission, Calls to Action and whether you lived in proximity to a residential school:
+Learn more about the Calls to Action and read survivor statements.

 Learn the History